TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/graduate.md

 title: Graduate
 permalink: /graduate/
 layout: page
-keywords: 'graduate studies, women, gender, sexuality'
+keywords: 'graduate studies, women, gender, sexuality, admissions, requirements'
 description: >-
  We offer a graduate certificate that can be earned in conjunction with masters or doctoral work in a wide variety of subjects.